China is reporting the biggest coronavirus outbreak it has seen in two months

 As lockdowns ease, some countries are seeing new spikes in infections

-China is just one example of a phenomenon seen in countries around the world, in which eased lockdowns have been followed by new upticks in confirmed cases of the coronavirus.
+China is just one example of a phenomenon seen in countries around the world, in which eased lockdowns have been followed by new upticks in confirmed coronavirus cases.

 South Korea, which began opening nonessential businesses in early May, is reporting an increase in cases linked to churches, nightclubs, warehouses, and door-to-door salesmanship.